The Seaweed Market

 The Opportunities are Boundless

-The value of the seaweed market is projected to reach almost US$25 billion by 2028
+The value of the seaweed market is projected to reach almost US$37.84 billion by 2031 according to research by Meticulous Research in 2024

 This staggering growth is a direct result of the world’s quest for sustainability and environmentally friendly products.
 Many countries are introducing punitive measures for the use of non-biodegradable products, including bans on single use plastics.